 NHS Digital's website also contains helpful information about implementation of the GDPR for all NHS bodies.
 It has been compiled by an NHS England working group and is updated regularly.

-This guidance was correct at publication 20/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 20/06/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.